bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ## BigDataViewer {#sec-bigdata-viewer}

 BigDataViewer [@Pietzsch2015-md] is one of the most important tools for visualizing large, multidimensional datasets.
-It provides a simple and intuitive interface and shortcuts to swiftly navigate through your sample even in a regular laptop.
-This is possible because of the underlying file format used by the BigDataViewer: the XML/HDF5 combo.
+It provides a simple and intuitive interface and shortcuts to swiftly navigate through your sample even on a regular laptop.
+This is possible because of the underlying file format used by BigDataViewer: the XML/HDF5 combo.
 Therefore, before opening the plugin, we must convert our dataset.

-- Go to `Plugins` > `BigDataViewer` > `Export Current Image as XML/HDF5`
+- Go to `Plugins` > `BigDataViewer` > `Export Current Image as XML/HDF5`.

 ![](media/10-bdv-export.png)

 A dialog with export options will open.

-- Under `Export path`, click on `Browse` to select the output directory for `t1-head.xml`
+- Under `Export path`, click on `Browse` to select the output directory for `t1-head.xml`.

 ![](media/11-bdv-path.png)

 The export process will start.
-Since this is a small dataset, it’ll be fast.
+Since this is a small dataset, it'll be fast.
 But, for large datasets, this can take hours.

-When done, you will find two new files in your working directory: `t1-head.xml` and `t1-head.h5`
+When done, you will find two new files in your working directory: `t1-head.xml` and `t1-head.h5`.

 ![](media/12-bdv-files.png)

 The XML file stores metadata information about the image.
 The HDF5 file stores actual image data.
 These two files will always be in a pair.
 To open the XML/HDF5:

-- Go to `Plugins` > `BigDataViewer` > `Open XML/HDF5` and select the `t1-head.xml`
+- Go to `Plugins` > `BigDataViewer` > `Open XML/HDF5` and select the `t1-head.xml`.

 ![](media/13-bdv-open.png)